R-Vaishnav-Raj/Conversational_Learning_Companion/README.md

 The **Conversational Learning Companion** is an advanced **multi-agent orchestration workflow** built in **n8n**.
 It acts as an AI-powered study assistant for students — helping them ask questions, take quizzes, create personalized study plans, and receive reminders — all through **Telegram**, **Google Calendar**, **Supabase**, and the **MCP Server**.

-**✅ Note:** This is *not* a RAG (Retrieval-Augmented Generation) pipeline.
-It uses smart agents, session management, and dynamic generation — but does not perform vector-based document retrieval.

 ---